Beliaghata

-Beliaghata, also known as Beleghata, is a neighbourhood of Central Kolkata, in Kolkata district, West Bengal, India.
+Beliaghata, also known as Beleghata is a neighbourhood of East Kolkata, in Kolkata district in the Indian state of West Bengal.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Beliaghata was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 In 1889, the 'fringe areas' of Maniktala, Ultadanga and Beliaghata were added to the Kolkata Municipal Corporation.

+In 1892, Shri Gagan Chandra Sarkar, having made a huge fortune from his enormous Fishery Business and having acquired a huge portion of the East Kolkata Wetlands, established himself as the Zamindar of Beliaghata and built his Palatial Mansion Beleghata Sarkar Bari on the modern Beleghata Main Road (currently Dr Suresh Chandra Banerjee Road).
+The house remains, to this date, as one of the major historical places in Beliaghata.

 Geography

 Beliaghata overall is a highly populated locality due to its residing middle-class people of the Kolkataian society.
 Low height house are the main cause of reduction for space of roads.
 Mostly pedestrians can pass through the narrow roads of Beliaghata.